 Mockingbird stroller has been promoted as an alternative to expensive competitors.
 The price is half of what popular Uppababy is and it could be used as a single and expand to double.
 Not surprisingly, many parents are debating getting it.

 Is the Mockingbird too good to be true?
-Unfortunately, yes.
-After testing it I definitely DON’T recommend it.
+Unfortunately, in many aspects yes.

 There are tons of opinions online from parents who haven’t actually used this stroller yet or only used it for one child.
 This describes all options and functions.

 For mean, the dealbreakers were (I explain in detail below):

 - lack of decent customer service (although as the stroller is now available for preorder at Target I guess you’d be dealing with their customer service)

 Edit: Since writing this review I actually realized that I was “lucky” to even try this stroller through a friend.
 Almost no one received their second seat kit which was supposed to ship in 1-2 weeks, then they got notified it will take 10 weeks and 4 months later they still haven’t been shipped.
 The older version also got new adapters which again, are on backorder, so no customers have received it and cannot use their car seats.

 Can you imagine paying for the stroller and then having no stroller for weeks or months when your baby actually shows up?
 I’d be furious.

 Mockingbird Stroller vs Uppababy Vista

 They may look similar, but Mockingbird is not even close to the quality of Vista.
 I compare it in my review below a lot, because many think it’s pretty much the same thing for less money.
 The quality doesn’t even come close.